telerik/blazor-docs/components/chip/appearance.md

 # Chip Settings

-You can control the appearance of the Chip by using the following attribute:
+You can control the appearance of the Chip by using the following parameters:

 * [FillMode](#fillmode)
 * [Size](#size)